Why it’s important to see the glass as half fullJanuary 4, 2015

 I tell personal stories because, as women, we have similar situations and thoughts.
 Communication leads to knowledge and ideas.
-Reading another woman’s way of dealing with life and its many adventures make you reflect on your own.
+Reading another woman’s way of dealing with life and its many adventures makes you reflect on your own.
 Sharing is caring!
 So here goes another story.
 This one you can do with your children or grandchildren.

-I have always seen the glass half full, tried to make lemonade out of lemons and in times of disappointment, I pick myself up and start all over again.
+I have always seen the glass as half full, tried to make lemonade out of lemons and in times of disappointment, I pick myself up and start all over again.
 However, I’ve realized not everyone sees the world this way and I often wonder how much has to do with our genes.
-So one day I did a "Honey test.”
+So one day I did a “Honey test.”

 Years ago, I was babysitting.
 My darling grandson was spending the day.
 It was time for milk and cookies.
 Into the kitchen, he toddled, holding onto my hand.
 I sat him down at the kitchen table.
 I walked over to the kitchen cabinet to take out his favorite cup and I had an idea…I would fill a glass half way up with water, sit down across from him at the kitchen table and ask him, “Do you see this glass of water half empty or half full?”
 I prayed he would say, “half full.”

 I sat down across from him with the glass filled halfway between us, I lowered my head to match his and said, “Robbie!
-Do you see this glass of water half empty or half full?”
+Do you see this glass of water as half empty or half full?”

 There was a long pause as he looked and looked.
 “I see the glass half full, Honey.”